amusecode/amuse/README.txt

 Building AMUSE
 ==============

-All modules can be build with a configure and make commands.
+All modules can be build with a configure and make command.
 Start make from the main amuse directory (directory this README file lives in).
 The main task of the configure script is to check if the prerequisite packages have been installed.